Energy transfer and vortex structures: Visualizing the incompressible turbulent energy cascade: Summary and conclusion

-We then considered the transfer of energy in time-dependent flows, taking as initial condition two laminar vortices, which rapidly develop intense small-scale motions.
-Using our method, we co-localize the intense vortex structures, which develop in the flow as a result of the interaction between the two original vortices, with the regions of intense energy transfer directed mostly towards small scales.
-This simple correlation between intense vortices and regions of intense energy transfer persists even when a turbulent regime develops a $k^{-5/3}$ velocity spectrum.
+We then considered the transfer of energy in time-dependent flows, taking as initial condition two laminar, antiparallel counter-rotating vortices, which rapidly break down and develop intense small-scale motions and eventually generate a transient $k^{-5/3}$ energy spectrum.
+Using our method, we co-localized the intense vortex structures, which develop in the flow as a result of the interaction between the two original vortices, with the regions of intense energy transfer directed mostly towards small scales.
+This simple correlation between intense vortices and regions of intense energy transfer persists even in the turbulent regime, with a $k^{-5/3}$ energy spectrum.
+We noticed, however, that the correlation between the energy transfer function, $\mathcal{T}_{K,Q}(\mathbf{x)}$ and vorticity or strain, filtered at similar scales, remained relatively small, even if larger than for the HIT case.
+This implies that in these seemingly simple flows, the interaction between scales is much more complicated than what one could have inferred from the visualisations of the flow.